KonstantinaGkavanozi/timeseries/README.md

 # timeseries
-A project developed during the academic course Timeseries in ECE Auth
+A project developed during the academic course Timeseries in Auth University